storyblok/storyblok-nuxt/README.md

 </template>
 ```

-> `useState` is an SSR-friendly `ref` replacement.
+> The `useState` is an SSR-friendly `ref` replacement.
 Its value will be preserved after server-side rendering (during client-side hydration).

 #### Rendering Rich Text